-Our mission is to bring kids and adults of all abilities out into our communities.
+Our mission is to more successfully include people of all abilities in our communities.

 of all children in the U.S. have a developmental disability.